Matt Broomall

-Matthew "Matt" Broomall (born April 20, 1994) is an American soccer player who plays as a goalkeeper for the Richmond Kickers in USL League One.
+Matthew "Matt" Broomall (born April 20, 1994) is an American former soccer player and coach.

 Raised in Somers Point, New Jersey, Broommall attended Mainland Regional High School.

-Career
+Coaching career

+Broomall joined Averett University men's soccer program as an assistant coach in the 2018 season.

+Club career

 Richmond Kickers

 Broomall joined the club for the 2019 season, but only saw inclusion in the matchday squad four times throughout the campaign, none of which resulted in a first team appearance.
 In January 2020, Broomall re-signed with the Kickers ahead of the 2020 season.
-He made his league debut for the club on matchday one, coming on as a halftime substitute for Akira Fitzgerald in a 3-2 away defeat to the Greenville Triumph.
+He made his league debut for the club on matchday one, coming on as a halftime substitute for Akira Fitzgerald in a 3–2 away defeat to the Greenville Triumph.

 Ballymacash Rangers F.C.

-Broomall completed a move to Northern Ireland side Ballymacash Rangers F.C. in February 2021.
+Broomall completed a move to Mid-Ulster Football League club Ballymacash Rangers F.C. in February 2021.